-And since no one wants to invest their time in a bad experience, I thought I should share what I have learned from producing dozens of webinars.
+No one wants to invest their time in a bad experience, so I thought I should share what I have learned from producing dozens of webinars.

 The funny thing about webinars is that the really great webinars are based on what your audience is interested in.